Fourthought/Hostile-Narrative-Analysis/README.md

 In developing this pipeline big thanks go to:
 - Mark Neumann
 - mmichelsonIF
-- especially the explosion.ai team for creating the spaCy library without which none of this would be possible.
+- especially the awesome explosion.ai team for creating the spaCy library without which none of this would be possible.

-I have only been coding for 18 months, any suggestions, comments or feedback is very welcome.
+I have only been coding for 18 months, any suggestions, comments or feedback are very welcome.